Goals of the project

 The Linear Algebra courses (MATH-111) are offered during the propedeutics year to all the EPFL classes but Architecture, Mathematics and Physics.
 The final exam is common at 80% among all these courses, which are taken by a total of about 1’800 students.

-In addition to the already existing courses, a flipped version of the course, given by Simone Deparis, was opened to volunteers in 2017-2018 and in 2018-2019.
+In addition to the already existing courses, a flipped version of the course, given by Simone Deparis, was opened to volunteers from 2017-2018 to 2019-2020.
 A carefully designed study has been put in place over the successive editions of the course.

 Design of the course